Skip to main content

 --- title: Gateway routing to an eligible HTTPRoute --- flowchart LR Gateway --> HTTPRouteA[HTTPRoute ɑ] --> Service --> Pod/Application Gateway -.-> HTTPRouteB[HTTPRoute β] Gateway -.-> HTTPRouteC[HTTPRoute γ]

-From the Gateway the request is channeled to the correct HTTPRoute – route ɑ in this case, based on the rules you’ve set up, e.g. hostname or header-matching.
-Next, the HTTPRoute directs the request to its attached Service, which then finally delivers the request to its destination.
-Hopefully the application responds with something nice.
+From the Gateway the request is channelled to the correct HTTPRoute – route ɑ in this case, based on the rules you’ve set up, e.g. hostname or header-matching.
+Then the HTTPRoute directs the request to its attached Service, which then finally delivers the request to its destination.
+Hopefully, the application responds with something nice.

 Application developer